 During the consultation with Dr. Turkeltaub, all of these factors will be examined and discussed thoroughly with you so as to be sure that the breast implants selected for you can effectively deliver the results you desire.

 Silicone or Saline Breast Implants

 The two types of breast implants available for breast enlargement are silicone and saline.
-The silicone implants are the “gold standard” with regard to the aesthetic outcome: they feel and can look more natural and generally last significantly longer than the saline implants.
-In addition, they are available in three degrees of cohesiveness which allows even greater finesse and customization based on a patient’s specific situation and tissue characteristics that can lead to results that are even more superior.
+The silicone implants are the “gold standard” with regard to the aesthetic outcome: they feel and generally look more natural and, on average, last longer than the saline implants.
+In addition, they are available in different degrees of cohesiveness which allows for even greater finesse and customization based on a patient’s specific situation and tissue characteristics which can lead to results that are even more superior.

 Saline implants are frequently associated with skin rippling or implant palpability especially in those with thin skin and minimal breast tissue.
 Furthermore, the results don’t age as well as those who have silicone implants.